Chapter 1 Introductory Statistics in R

 ## 10 270 3.96 99 29 1997

-We can also use dplyr commands for selecting specific variables using the select function.
+Another useful dplyr command for choosing specific variables is the select function.
 Below we select the ACT scores for students who have a first year GPA greater than 3.9 and with a graduating year of 1998.

 filter(gpa.endyr1 > 3.9,